 Ireland Counts the Cost as Fuel Protest Aftermath Leaves Supply Chains Strained

-Ireland is continuing to deal with the significant disruption caused by the nationwide fuel protests that took place from 7-14 April 2026, with supply chains still normalising, businesses counting the cost of the blockades, and the National Emergency Coordination Group warning that full recovery will take several more days.
+Ireland is continuing to deal with the significant disruption caused by the nationwide fuel protests that took place from 7-14 April 2026, with supply chains still normalising, businesses counting the cost of the blockades, and the National Emergency Coordination Group warning that full recovery will take several more days — as energy experts predict higher long-term costs regardless of the geopolitical outcome.

 Background